Cardstone, Queensland: History

 Although it was desired to have a post office in Cardstone in 1954, no local person could be found to carry out the duties.
 Cardstone Post Office did not open until 11 January 1955.
 It closed in 1990 when the village closed.

-Cardstone State School opened on 18 February 1957.
-From 1959 to 1967 it was downgraded to a Provisional School and was closed on 14 December 1990 when the village closed.
+Cardstone State School opened in the village on 18 February 1957.
+From 1959 to 1967, it was downgraded to a Provisional School and was closed on 14 December 1990 when the village closed.